jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 If you are a new resident or are unsure of how the bin schedules work, they are explained below.

+### Finding your bin collection schedule

+Gedling Borough Council has a search tool to provide either a PDF or email subscribe URL for you bin collection, however this project provides an [alternative API/search tool](https://www.gbcbincalendars.co.uk/collection-search) which takes the Gedling Borough Council data and formats the origin data into a improved data structure providing clearer information.
+You can enter your street name and it will provide the correct calendar link directly.

 ### Refuse/recycling

 There are a total of 20 bin schedules provided by Gedling Borough Council (who knew there were that many?!).
 The bin schedules Gedling Borough Council operate are labelled G1 - G4 and occur Monday to Friday (under normal collection days).
 Depending on where you are in the Gedling Borough area, you will have a bin day schedule on a specific weekday labelled as G1, G2, G3 or G4.